hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/20_RESPONSIVE_CO-OPERATION.md

 +++

-Not what thou and I have promised to each other but what the balance of our forces can make us perform to each other : that, in so sinful a world as ours, is the thing to be counted apon.
+> Not what thou and I have promised to each other but what the balance of our forces can make us perform to each other : that, in so sinful a world as ours, is the thing to be counted upon.
+>

-Thomas Carlyle.
+> Thomas Carlyle.

 \\fJIEN Mr. Montague asked Mr. Tilak v^^hat he would do in case the reforms fell short of his expect-